Advertisement

 The phrase you'll hear some when you get on board one of Stockholm's underground trains is se upp for dörrarna, dörrarna stängs (watch out for the doors, the doors are closing), and at each stop you'll hear a variation of tänk på avståndet mellan vagn och plattform när du stiger av (be aware of the gap between the carriage and the platform when you get off).

 A sign that usually causes some amusement to international travellers is when trains announce that you've almost arrived at the slutstation.
-This simply means 'end station', so you need to get off the train.
+This simply means "end station", so you need to get off (the train).

 Delays and problems